 The club, which is recognised by the Football Association as being the first from Britain to play on the continent, beating a Belgian XI in 1890, also hosted the first floodlit amateur football match in 1956, and has contributed three England internationals.

 Founded by W.R.
 Davis at a meeting in his father’s house at 11 Queensdown Road, Clapton in August 0f 1877.
 Downs F.C. started playing on Hackney Downs.
 It changed its name a year later to Clapton FC, and in 1880 was playing at North Mill Field, Leyton.
 It shortly afterwards had its first private enclosure at Elm Farm and finally moved to Pilgrims Farm, Walthamstow with an annual rental of 10 pounds a year.

-In 1888 the Club moved to its present ground The Old Spotted Dog Ground, which, from at least 1893 until 1902, was the venue for the final of the West Ham Charity Cup.
+In around 1887 the Club moved to The Old Spotted Dog Ground, which, from at least 1893 until 1902, was the venue for the final of the West Ham Charity Cup.